linqueta/eezee/README.md

   * Raise errors in failed requests
   * Spend more time coding your API integrations instead defining and testing HTTP settings and clients

-This gem is supported for Ruby 2.6+ applications
+This gem is supported for Ruby 2.6+ applications.

 ## Table of Contents
 - [Getting started](#getting-started)